 For five years, she ran the laboratory at Ridge Vineyards as the enologist, working under the direction of legendary winemaker Paul Draper.
 It was during this time, that she gained an in depth understanding of all things related to production.
 Participating in all the blending and tasting sessions refined her palate.
 In 1991, she met the intern at Dominus Estate – Philippe Melka.
 They set out for Europe together and in 1994 she earned a diploma in French Studies from the University of Bordeaux III.

 Returning as newlyweds to California in 1994, she worked with Beaulieu Vineyards in Quality Control and then as Laboratory Manager with Silver Oak Cellars.
-While working at Silver Oak, she also co-founded Melka Wines and for several years managed both ventures.
+While working at Silver Oak, she also co-founded Melka Estates and for several years managed both ventures.
 The time came in 2001 for Cherie to dedicate her efforts to the success of their company.
 She handles all things related to running the company – CEO, CFO, marketing decisions and sales strategies.
 But also participates in all blending decisions related to the production of their portfolio of wines.

-Under Melka Wines, Philippe and Cherie produce four distinct labels that reflect their philosophy of soil driven wines: Metisse from Napa Valley, Mekerra from Sonoma Valley, Majestique from around the world and CJ, also from Napa Valley.
+Under Melka Estates, Philippe and Cherie produce four distinct labels that reflect their philosophy of soil driven wines: Metisse from Napa Valley, Mekerra from Sonoma Valley, Majestique from around the world and CJ, also from Napa Valley.